|Allegro CL version 10.0|

 We recommend that you scan installation.htm for other things outside Allegro CL that might be needed by your app.

 There may be bugs in the version of Allegro CL used to deliver your application and there may be bugs in your application code.
 Both need to be fixed for your users.
-Allegro CL bugs are typically fixed by patches supplied by Franz Inc. You, of course, have to decide how to provide fixes for bugs in your application, but you may wish to mimic the patch system used by Allegro CL.
+Allegro CL bugs are typically fixed by updates supplied by Franz Inc. You, of course, have to decide how to provide fixes for bugs in your application, but you may wish to mimic the update system used by Allegro CL.
 That system and the tools associated with it are the subject of this section.

 The tools provided support both features.
 The tools are the defpatch macro, the load-patches function, and the featurep predicate function.